ALD Coating for Battery MaterialsAtomic Layer Deposition coating for anode and cathode active materials

 ALD Coating for Enhanced LiB Performance

-Our ALD coating solution is a proven thin-film deposition technology that enhances the electrochemical performance of cathode powders (NMC, NCA, LCO, LMO, LMNO) and anode powders (Graphite, Graphene, LTO, Si, Si-C composites) in lithium-ion battery cells and battery packs.
+Our Atomic Layer Deposition coating solution is a proven thin-film deposition technology that enhances the electrochemical performance of cathode powders (NMC, NCA, LCO, LMO, LMNO) and anode powders (Graphite, Graphene, LTO, Si, Si-C composites) in lithium-ion battery cells and battery packs.
 Applied via a patented sequential chemical surface modification process, our pinhole-free anode and cathode coating has been shown to:

 - Enhance the rate capability, safety & longevity of li-ion battery cells, packs.

 - Deliver increased voltages without negatively impacting cycle life.

 - Increase energy by 20% and battery cycle life by as much as 300%